 CAA Saskatchewan has represented the interests of motorists since it was founded in 1917.
 The world has evolved since then and so has CAA.
-As a dedicated safety advocate for motorists, travellers, and consumers, CAA provides education and information, supports traffic safety programs, and addresses related public policy issues.
+As a dedicated safety advocate for motorists, pedestrians, travellers, and consumers, CAA provides education and information, supports traffic safety programs, and addresses related public policy issues.

-Driving Costs Calculator/Savings
+Fuel-Efficiency & Driving Costs

 A vehicle new or used, is a major investment.
 But there’s more to that investment than the sticker price.
 Knowing the real costs of owning and operating a vehicle can help you budget better and make smart decisions the next time you buy a car.

-CAA’s Driving Costs Calculator breaks down the true expense of hundreds of makes and models by showing their average costs for maintenance, gas, insurance and depreciation.
+CAA’s Driving Costs Calculator breaks down the true expense of hundreds of makes and models by showing their average costs for maintenance, gas, insurance, and depreciation.
 The calculator also provides the environmental cost in greenhouse gas emissions and compares it with the most fuel-efficient vehicle in the same category – a great feature for anyone looking to reduce their carbon footprint.
 Learn more about the true cost of your vehicle.

 Autonomous & Connected Vehicles